Twentysix26/Red-Docs/red/red_guide_aliases.md

 With a little creative thinking and maybe some coding here and there, aliases can add a lot of functionality that isn't inherent in the bot.

 This page will assume you have `!` as your prefix.
-If you have a different prefix, simple substitute `!` with yours.
+If you have a different prefix, simply substitute `!` with yours.

 First comes first.
 Do `!help Alias` and look through the commands a bit.
 Try making some of your own aliases.